JonnyS1226/Ego4d_mq_3rd_solution/README.md

 ## Acknowledgements

-Our code is largely borrowed from [actionformer](https://github.com/happyharrycn/actionformer_release), so really thanks for their inspiring work and opensource.
+Our codes are largely borrowed from [actionformer](https://github.com/happyharrycn/actionformer_release), so really thanks for their inspiring work and opensource.